 Other temporary appliances were brought into use to bridge over the inconveniences of the next few months.
 These ferries were generally overcrowded with passengers who, in their eagerness to cross the Chicago river, sometimes rushed aboard, recklessly, and it is a wonder that fatal results did not follow.

 Compiled by Neil Gale, Ph.D.

-The first bridge built in Bridgeport was a small (unknown type) bridge over the South Fork of the South Branch of the Chicago river, which may have been for the crossing of a road that had come before Archer Road was built.
+The first bridge built in Bridgeport was a small bridge (unknown type) over the South Fork of the South Branch of the Chicago River, which may have been for the crossing of a road that had come before Archer Road was built.
 When the canal opened in 1848, the first bridge over the canal (at the lock) was washed away by the Flood of 1849 but was rebuilt.
-The street leading to the lock site bridge was called Post street, eventually, which connected to Lisle Street (also known as Reuben Street) -- later renamed Ashland Avenue.
+The street leading to the lock site bridge was called Post street, eventually, which connected to Lisle Street (also known as Reuben Street) -- and later renamed Ashland Avenue.